 If you like to get out and explore, why not visit Carlisle Park and wander around the sculptured gardens where you’ll find a great play park for kids – it also boasts the Turner Garden, which was created to celebrate the life of the botanist, William Turner, who was born and educated in Morpeth.
 Or stroll around the pretty riverbank and over the foot bridges to wander around the leafy paths lining the river Wansbeck.

 If shopping is your thing, as well as the selection of great local shops all over the high street, head to the Sanderson Arcade where you’ll find premium shops and cafes to browse.
 There’s Rutherford’s, the family-run department store full of boutique home wares, clothing and accessories which has been open since 1846.
 On the first Saturday of every month, the town plays host to a local farmers market in the market place and the regular market is on every Wednesday.

 Where to Eat in Morpeth

 This gorgeous Italian restaurant has recently opened up in the old Smail building in Morpeth, a historic old ex-department store.
 Fully refurbished, Lollo Rosso continues to serve fantastic authentic Italian food in a warm and friendly atmosphere.

 This restaurant is incredibly popular so booking is essential.
 Not open on Sundays.
 Tel: 01670 514111 or click HERE to visit their website.

-This new restaurant is planning to open by the end of 2018, and is going to occupy the old Queen’s Head Hotel on the main street in Morpeth.
+This new restaurant is opening on the Easter weekend in 2019, and is going to occupy the old Queen’s Head Hotel on the main street in Morpeth.
 Sister to the flagship restaurant in the centre of Newcastle – also named PTMY – the food is outstanding and the bar has been voted the Best Spirits Bar in 2017.
 Click here to find out more at their Facebook page.

 Located on Newgate Street, this quaint Thai restaurant may not be super-fancy inside, but the food is very authentic and absolutely delicious.
 The service is great and the atmosphere is calm with traditional music playing.